 A Fire Destroys Sumpter

 The Sumpter Valley was not exhausted of all its gold and some of it still resides on the bedrock.
-Today, it’s a quiet mountain, popular with hunters and gold mining is active on a smaller scale in the surrounding mountains.
+Today, it’s a quiet mountain town, popular with hunters and gold mining is still a popular activity on a smaller scale in the surrounding mountains.
 It’s a historical tourist attraction area with evidence of the booming years.